 The Raindance team and I have the great privilege of choosing our personal favourites for the festival.
 We then track the films through their lives at other festivals and watch as they fall into the hands of distributors, both here in the UK and abroad.

-Based on my observations, a couple of year’s ago, I wrote an article called: ‘10 Stupid Mistakes Filmmakers Make‘ which might wrongly imply that I think filmmakers are stupid.
+Based on my observations, a couple of year’s ago, I wrote an article called: ‘7 Stupid Mistakes Filmmakers Make‘ which might wrongly imply that I think filmmakers are stupid.
 Which they are not.
 I seem to continually get flamed for my opinions.
-For example I wrote another article which I called the 8 Mistakes Filmmakers Make That Kills Their Movies – for which I was flamed and torn apart mercilessly.
+For example, I wrote another article which I called the 8 Mistakes Filmmakers Make That Kills Their Careers – for which I was flamed and torn apart mercilessly.

 I was just trying to help!

-Here is a list of the really expensive mistakes I have seen filmmakers make:
+Here’s my list of the really expensive mistakes filmmakers make:

 The Bible has a gem for independent filmmakers that has lain hidden for centuries: ‘In the beginning was the Word, and the Word was with God.’